albertoferrandez/albertoferrandez/README.md

-- 👋 Hi, I’m @albertoferrandez
+- 👋 Hi, I’m Alberto Ferrandez
 - 👀 I’m interested in ...
-Frondend development
+Front-end development
 - 🌱 I’m currently learning ...
-React
+JavaScript and React
 - 📫 How to reach me ... https://www.linkedin.com/in/albertoferrandezmiralles/